QinBrainLab/2024_CAR_BrainNetwork/dependent/complexity/README.md

 # ComCom
-Complexity and Computation: A small toolbox for examining neural data

-Current being updated as the paper based on these tools is being written and reviewed.
-All files are currently in MATLAB, but will be translated to python in the near future.
+Please see original repository in https://github.com/wesleypclawson/ComCom

+We implemenetd this toolbox transition complexity calculation

-How this code is being currenltly being used: https://www.biorxiv.org/content/10.1101/513424v2
+How this code is being currenltly being used: (https://www.science.org/doi/10.1126/sciadv.aax4843)

+Reference:Clawson, W., A. F. Vicente, M. Ferraris, C. Bernard, D. Battaglia and P. P. Quilichini (2019).
+"Computing hubs in the hippocampus and cortex."
+Science Advances 5(6): eaax4843.